bjoern-hempel/js-reinforcement-learning-framework/README.md

 <img src="/images/Complex.png" width="960" alt="super basic example">

-Short-sightedly it is a good idea to go through a0.
+Short-sightedly it is a good idea to permanently go through a0.
 But how is it farsighted?
 Let's calculate that:

 ##### 2.2.3.1 Code